wright-group/WrightTools/docs/write_from_function.rst

 provides real benefit, but becomes a much more arduous task to generalize.
 This is where it becomes important to consider the ``shape`` and ``units`` of the Data object.
 All variables and channels must be the same rank (``ndim``) and broadcast together to get the full shape.
-If variables in particular can be collapsed to a lower dimension, they should be, placing a ``1`` in the shape.
+If variables in particular can be collapsed to a lower dimension, they should be; this is accomplished by placing a ``1`` in the shape.

 For particularly complex parsing, see :meth:`~WrightTools.data.from_PyCMDS`, :meth:`~WrightTools.data.from_KENT`, and :meth:`~WrightTools.data.from_COLORS`.